Every Thursday I send an email with three quick tips to brighten your day and help you and your family lead a more natural life. Want to get it?

 Subscribe now for natural pregnancy updates based on your due date!

 Are you feeling this deep mama instinct yet?
-Plus, are you gonna go cloth?
+And are you gonna go cloth—or disposable?

 Speaking of something sweet, do you ever notice little jolts of regular movement in your womb?
 That's probably your Baby Natural hiccuping! 👼

 Although not totally understood, some researchers believe hiccups are a way for babies to expel air from their stomach, and are related to the suckle reflex.
 Others believe it's just a sign that baby's neurological system is growing more advanced.
 Either way, hiccups are perfectly normal in utero.
 Enjoy these little "bumps" of movement, and consider jotting down what it feels like in your baby book or pregnancy journal.